 Michelle is a passionate champion for children’s literacy.

-She created and ran the company Wordsmiths, which offered creative writing classes to kids and encouraged young writers to find their literary voices.
+She created and runs the company Wordsmiths offering creative writing classes to kids and encouraging young writers to find their literary voices. facebook.com/wordsmithsworkshops

 She also worked for several years with the G.A.T.E.ways Education group, creating and presenting a range of literature and history programs to highly able children across Australia.